San Pedro Volcano (Volcan San Pedro) across Lake Atitlan (Lago de Atitlan) in Guatemalan highlands

 Driving

 You'll rise early before sunrise to complete the hour-long hike to the top of Acatenango at 3976m.
 The final stretch to the summit along scree and sand becomes steeper and loose underfoot but once at the top your efforts will be quickly repaid by sweeping 360-degree views of the entire Guatemalan highlands, all the way to the border of Mexico.
 Next, you’ll descend through several different micro-climates as you lose altitude.
 Back at the trailhead, you'll jump in the van and head towards Guatemala's glistening Lago de Atitlan.
 Finish off the day as you roll into Panajachel, and take the boat to your lakeside hotel.
-After a wild few days, we've picked a super relaxing spot for you to recover at on the lake, with a steam sauna and an amazing wood-fired hot tub overlooking the lake for you to soak away those sore trekker's legs.
+After a wild few days, we've picked a super relaxing lakeside spot for you to kick back and rest tired legs!

 *Please note that the summit hike is totally optional.
 If you feel you aren't up to it, you can spend the morning at the camp which still has incredible views over Fuego and the surrounding highlands.